LibrePDF/OpenRTF/README.md

 ## Contributing ##
 Release the hounds!
 Please send all pull requests.
 Make sure that your contributions can be released with a dual LGPL and MPL license.
-In particular, pull requests to the OpenRTF project must only contain code that you have written yourself.
+In particular, pull requests to the OpenRTF project must only contain code that you have written yourself, or copied from a project with the exact same license.
 GPL or AGPL licensed code will not be acceptable.

 ## Documentation ##
 [Hello world](https://github.com/LibrePDF/OpenRTF/blob/master/src/test/java/com/lowagie/text/rtf/document/CreateSimpleRTFDocumentTest.java)